-Understanding that martial arts has a violent combative side is important to dispel any illusions about its training.
+Understanding that martial arts have a violent combative side is important to dispel any illusions about its training.
 Every punch, every form of kick, every grappling and throwing technique is designed to be harmful and even deadly.

-If you plan to learn self-defense and you struggle within yourself with the potential harm you could cause you need to resolve that internal conflict.
+If you plan to learn self-defense and you struggle within yourself with the potential harm you could cause you to need to resolve that internal conflict.
 In a fight for self-defense that unresolved inner conflict will impact your ability to think and execute your techniques.

 You cannot look to be a peaceful warrior because martial arts is the art of war.
 However, you can be a detached warrior who does not seek combat and does not mind it either.
 He or she uses combat as means to an end.

 The end in many forms of martial arts is not physical and has a mystical appeal.
 The possibility that you can, through martial arts training reach something beyond war is intriguing and attractive.